Environmental Menu

 MRS-2

-The MRS-2 site FUDS Project No. K06TX030402 is composed of three non-contiguous areas used for small arms training and artillery ranges with total acreage of approximately 264.2 acres.
-MRS-2 West is located approximately 3.3 miles southeast of the town of Elgin, Texas.
-The land use for most of the MRS-2 West area is rural residential and agricultural, hay and livestock production.
-A small portion of MRS-2 West is covered in native forest.
-Surrounding properties and neighboring areas have been developed in moderately dense suburban residential neighborhoods and, as such, land use in the MRS-2 West area appears to be changing to suburban residential.
+Land use for the majority of the MRS-2 area is rural residential and agricultural (hay and livestock production).
+A small portion of MRS-2 is covered in native forest.
+Surrounding properties and neighboring areas have been developed in moderately dense suburban residential neighborhoods and, as such, land use in the MRS-2 area appears to be changing to suburban residential.

 MRS-4